TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-websockets.md

 **Messages**

-Before sending Queries, Mutations, or Subscriptions via WebSockets the connection needs to be initialized:
+The connection needs to be initialised before sending Queries, Mutations, or Subscriptions via WebSockets:

 ```
 { "type": "connection_init" }